 6. Register with the MEO

-To register your child support payments, you must send or bring the following documents to the Maintenance Enforcement Office (MEO):
+To register your child support payments, you must send the following documents to the Maintenance Enforcement Office (MEO):

 Once your order or agreement has been registered, you will receive a letter that includes your account number and personal identification number (PIN).
 You will need to provide this information every time you contact the MEO.